rust-lang/rls/architecture.md

 This [crate](https://github.com/rust-dev-tools/rls-analysis) is responsible for loading and stitching multiple of the `rls_data::Analysis` data structures into a single, coherent interface.

+Whereas `rls_data` format can be considered an implementation detail that might change, this crate aims to provide a 'stable' API.

-Main reason behind that is that each of those structures contains data centric to the crate that was being compiled - this [lowering](https://github.com/rust-dev-tools/rls-analysis/blob/bd82c9b38b56e53bbfb199569a32b392056964fd/src/lowering.rs#L167) cross-references the data and indexes it, resulting in a database spanning multiple crates that can be
+Another reason behind that is that each of those structures contains data centric to the crate that was being compiled - this [lowering](https://github.com/rust-dev-tools/rls-analysis/blob/bd82c9b38b56e53bbfb199569a32b392056964fd/src/lowering.rs#L167) cross-references the data and indexes it, resulting in a database spanning multiple crates that can be